pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 <Image src="docs/Card_Order.png" alt="usecase 1"/>

-### Choose or Random PIN
+### Wish or Random PIN

 <Highlight type="tip">

- You have 2 choices : Random PIN (by default) or WishPIN in order to allow to your end user to define his own PIN code.
+ You have 2 choices : Random PIN (by default, no need to implement anything) or Wish PIN in order to allow to your end user to define his own PIN code.

 </Highlight>